SidonTheTroll/VLC-Icecast-dir-fix/README.md

 2. **Linux**: You guys already know where it is else why are you even using this OS?

 3. **MacOS**: better luck next time.

+# Contribution

+Feel free to add your own Radio Station files/Links too via.
+PR because once they are lost, it is quite hard to find another.
+So do it for the sake of information preservation.